Indonesia: Tsunami warning after 7.3-magnitude earthquake | DW | 14.12.2021

 The Pacific Tsunami Warning Center warned of "hazardous waves" after an earthquake struck in the Flores Sea.

-The Pacific Tsunami Warning Centre warned of "hazardous waves" after a 7.3 magnitude earthquake struck 100 kilometers north of an Indonesian town called Maumere in the Flores Sea.
+The Pacific Tsunami Warning Center warned of "hazardous waves" after a 7.3 magnitude earthquake struck 100 kilometers north of an Indonesian town called Maumere in the Flores Sea.

-The US Geological Survey said the powerful quake was registered at a depth of 18.5 kilometers (11 miles) in the Flores Sea.
+The US Geological Survey (USGS) said the powerful quake was registered at a depth of 18.5 kilometers (11 miles) in the Flores Sea at 12:20pm local time.

+The Pacific Tsunami Warning Center said "hazardous waves are possible for coasts located within 1,000 km (600 miles) of the quake epicenter."

+The USGS said there was a small chance of casualties from the earthquake.

 More to follow...